ibm-cloud-docs/containers/network-policy.md

     :   `source`: This policy applies to requests from any source.

     `selector`
     :   The selector should target the same traffic as the original access-nginx Kubernetes NetworkPolicy.
-Since this is a Calico policy, we must include `projectcalico.org/orchestrator == 'k8s'` to indicate that it applies to all pods in the policy's namespace, in addition to the original `run == 'nginx'`.
+Since this is a Calico policy, you must include `projectcalico.org/orchestrator == 'k8s'` to indicate that it applies to all pods in the policy's namespace, in addition to the original `run == 'nginx'`.

     `order`
     :   Calico policies have orders that determine when they are applied to incoming request packets.
 Policies with lower orders, such as `1000`, are applied first.
 Policies with higher orders are applied after the lower-order policies.
 For example, a policy with a very high order, such as `3000`, is effectively applied last after all the lower-order policies have been applied.
 Incoming request packets go through the Iptables rules chain and try to match rules from lower-order policies first.
 If a packet matches any rule, the packet is accepted.
 However, if a packet doesn't match any rule, it arrives at the last rule in the Iptables rules chain with the highest order.
 To make sure that this policy is the last policy in the chain, use a much higher order, such as `3000`, than the policy you created in step 1.
 Note that Kubernetes NetworkPolicy are applied as order `1000`.